xXleowXx/gitlab-charts/doc/installation/cloud/index.md

 </html>

 The GitLab Helm Chart aims to support new minor Kubernetes releases three months after their initial release.
-We welcome any reports of compatibility issues with releases newer than those listed above in our [issue tracker](https://gitlab.com/gitlab-org/charts/gitlab/-/issues).
+We welcome reports made in our [issue tracker](https://gitlab.com/gitlab-org/charts/gitlab/-/issues) of compatibility issues with releases newer than those listed above.

 Some GitLab features might not work on deprecated releases or releases older than the releases listed above.